mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Most of the change is due to stronger sales.
 We switched to metal cases this year, which both increased the price customers were willing to pay and increased our manufacturing capacity.

 Expenses shifted around but stayed roughly the same overall.
 Design costs shrunk to nearly zero, as I [stopped paying a design agency $6k/mo to tweak my logo](/tinypilot-redesign/).
-And I focused on scaling my existing product rather than iterating on the hardware design, which saved $100k in electrical engineering.
+And I focused on scaling my existing product rather than iterating on the hardware design, which reduced my electrical engineering costs by $100k.

 I don't draw a salary from TinyPilot, so the full amount I earned from TinyPilot in 2023 was $236k.
-This often surprises people as they can't understand how I survived for so long on the meager earnings of my first five bootstrapper years.
+People often wonder how I survived for so long on the meager earnings of my first five bootstrapper years.
 The answer is that I live in Western Massachusetts, where the cost of living is low.
 From years in big tech, I had index fund investments, which generated enough dividend income to sustain me.

 ## The most terrifying 10 minutes of 2023